SSRSGJYD/LPANNI/README.md

 ## Dependencies

 We implement LPANNI using C++ in Visual Studio 2017.
-You can also run the code in any other environment with c++.
+You can also run the code in any other environment with C++.

 We use Python to generate LFR benchmark, evaluate performance and store community detection result into Neo4j.
 To setup the environment, install Python 3.x and packages in `requirements.txt`: